mSvcBench/muBench/Docs/Manual.md

 pip3 install -r requirements.txt
 ```

-Note: if you had errors in installing required modules may be that some of them have not been properly compiled in your device.
-There could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`, or it may help to install C/C++ building tools, e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for latest version) on Ubuntu;
+Note: if you had errors in installing the required modules may be that some of them have not been properly compiled in your device.
+There could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`, or it may help to install C/C++ building tools, e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for latest version) on Ubuntu.

+### Step 4 - Install the monitoring framework
+µBench uses Prometheus, Grafana, Istio and Jaeger to get metrics and traces of generated applications.
+The file monitoring-install.sh
+To install this framework in the cluster

+### Step 3 - The First µBench Application

+From the

+python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json

 ### Step 2 -  Service mesh generation <!-- omit in toc -->